What Are Retinal Disorders?

 How Are Retinal Problems Treated?

 Some of the most common symptoms of retinal problems include distorted or blurry vision, double vision, tunnel vision, flashes of light, black spots, and changes in visual acuity.
 During a comprehensive eye exam at Rothchild Eye Institute, our retina specialist may dilate your pupils to evaluate the internal structures of your eye.
 A series of tests, such as optical coherence tomography (OCT) or angiography, may also be conducted to further evaluate retinal damage.
-If a retinal concern is present, our team will recommend treatment options to help treat or manage the condition.
+If a retinal concern is present, our retina specialist will recommend treatment options to help treat or manage the condition.
 We utilize state-of-the-art technologies and techniques to treat a wide range of retinal problems, including:

 - Retinal detachment: When this occurs, the retina has separated from the blood vessels that help keep it vital.
 Emergency treatment is needed in the case of retinal detachment and may include vitrectomy, scleral buckle, or pneumatic retinopexy.